 At the bottom of sinkhole there is a continuation – cave passage in north-eastern direction.
-This passage is located at groundwater level and half-filled with water.
+This passage is located at the groundwater level and half-filled with water.
 The passage under the level of water has not been fully explored yet.

 In 1980 in the lake of sinkhole there was found a new species of fish.
-This fish was named after one of the discoverers, well-known researcher of Arabian caves Andy Dunsire: Garra dunsirei Banister, 1987.
-This unique organism lives only in this cave and there are no other freshwater fishes in 600 km radius.
+This fish was named after one of the discoverers, a well-known researcher of Arabian caves Andy Dunsire: Garra dunsirei Banister, 1987.
+This unique organism lives only in this cave and there are no other freshwater fishes in a 600 km radius.
 Fish has very small eyes but seems to have a weak vision.
 In the total darkness of the cave, fish uses tentacles and other senses, not vision.
 It is pale yellow, some 3 – 6 cm long.

 Existence of this fish is an important sign – this small fish is relict from the times when the climate in this area was different and there were permanent streams and lakes.
 Fish still has eyes – thus it was not too long ago when the ancestors of present-day cave fishes lived in daylight.

 - Tawi Atayr The well of the birds.
 Lilian en Jan Schreurs Homepage. (excellent source of information about Oman – highly recommended!)
 Accessed on August 5, 2010